vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 A public pool's ring has `clamp(workerThreads, 2, 8)` contexts, fixed at creation.
-The transfer has two pools, uploads on the transfer queue and downloads on the transfer family's second queue where the device has one (the same queue otherwise), each with one context per slot of its ring;
+The transfer has two pools, uploads on the transfer queue and downloads on the transfer family's second queue where the device has one (the same queue otherwise), each with one context per slot of its ring.
+Without a transfer family the transfer queue, `vqTransfer` included, is the compute family's second queue where it has one, so filters and transfers never share a queue unless the device offers a single queue for both;
 only the download pool retains anything, a download's source frame, for as long as the copy reading its planes is in flight (I31).